Allans-dev/react-portfolio/README.md

 Allan's Portfolio

-This porject was created with create-react-app.
+This project was created with create-react-app.